-I have over five years of experience working in mental health in various settings.
+I have over seven years of experience working in mental health in various settings.

 I began my career working as a support worker with young adults in semi-independent living facilities, followed by working in the third sector with Rethink Mental Illness as a mental health recovery worker for a black and minority ethnic (BAME) service.

-Subsequently, I’ve spent time in NHS acute psychiatric services as part of a multi-disciplinary service alongside community psychiatric nurses, doctors, approved mental health professionals, psychologists and psychiatrists.
+Subsequently, I’ve spent five in NHS acute psychiatric services as part of a multi-disciplinary team alongside community psychiatric nurses, doctors, approved mental health professionals, psychologists and psychiatrists.

 Clinical areas of interest: